GSA/code-gov-developer-docs/basics.md

 #### Additional Notes

-The rate limits for the API are currently 5,000 calls/day and 5 calls per 5 seconds.
+The rate limit for the API are currently 5,000 calls/day and 5 calls per 5 seconds.
 As we go forward and understand the impact of usage of the API, we will adjust the limits accordingly as well as allow for individual users with specific needs to have customized rate limits appropriate to their use.

 #### Example URL